SoumyoNathTripathy/Web-based-app-for-Abstractive-Text-Summarization/README.md

 techniques to extract information from raw text data and use it for a summarization model, overall they can be categorized as Extractive and Abstractive.
-# Our Model-Sequence to Sequence (often abbreviated to seq2seq) models is a
+# Our Model-Hugging face Transformers models is a
 special class of Recurrent Neural Network architectures that we typically use (but not restricted) to solve complex Language problems like Machine Translation, Question Answering, creating